-- Alternate Character Interpretation: Judging for how cartoonishly biased against mankind the entire chronicle is, many interpret the Instructor from the The Second Renaissance segments as an Unreliable Narrator who built the whole thing as pro-machine propaganda.
+- Alternate Character Interpretation: Judging for how cartoonishly biased against mankind the entire chronicle is, many interpret the Instructor from the Second Renaissance segments as an Unreliable Narrator who built the whole thing as pro-machine propaganda.
 Then again, she at least has the common sense to recognise what the machines have done."May Man and Machine be forgiven for their sins.
 Bless all forms of intelligence."

 - Awesome Music: "Supermoves remix" during the Robot War of "The Second Renaissance" segment.
 "Virus" from the World Record segment.

 - What Do You Mean, It Wasn't Made on Drugs?: The short "Matriculated."
-It should tell you something that it was directed by Ĉon Flux's Peter Chung.
+It should tell you something that it was directed by Æon Flux's Peter Chung.

 - Woobie Species: In part one of The Second Renaissance segment, the machines are a sapient species created to be mankind's slaves, and received progressively worse retaliations by mankind when they try to fight for their own rights.
 What drives this particularly home is how they attempt multiple peaceful solutions, each shot down by the increasing paranoid humanity.
 Of course, all goes down the drain in part 2, when the war ends and they start on things like human experimentation and enslavement, but still...